Version Compatibility

 Companion: Platform Protocol Spec Catalog

 This page says which surfaces are public and how they may change.
-The companion Platform Protocol Specs catalog says where the normative machine-readable specification for each surface lives, which format the spec uses (OpenAPI for HTTP APIs, JSON Schema for object families, AsyncAPI for event-stream semantics), which repository owns the spec, which object families it governs, which schema/version authority owns those families, and which conformance test pins the spec against drift.
-SDK authors, agents, and operators should validate against the spec catalog rather than re-reading prose for every surface.
+The companion Platform Protocol Specs catalog says where the normative machine-readable specification for each surface lives, which format the spec uses (OpenAPI for HTTP APIs, JSON Schema for object families, AsyncAPI for event-stream semantics), which repository owns the spec, which object families it governs, and which public URL resolves the artifact.
+SDK authors, agents, and operators should validate against the spec catalog rather than re-reading prose or depending on repository-local implementation details.

 The catalog has its own machine-readable mirror at